 V. Notification and Award Administration

-RSVP will award up to two Fellowships and may name up to two alternates at the end of the competition.
+If quality applications are received, RSVP intends to award one Fellowship and may name up to two alternates at the end of the competition.

 Notification will take place by email.
-The winner will have two weeks to accept or decline the award.
+The winner will have one month to accept or decline the award.

 All decisions are final.
 Unsuccessful applicants may choose to revise and resubmit their applications at later deadlines.

-Awardees must submit a narrative report at the end of the grant period.
-All publications resulting from fellowship support must include the following acknowledgement: “This publication received support of a Linda H. Peterson Fellowship awarded by the Research Society for Victorian Periodicals and funded from the bequest of the Eileen Curran estate.”
+At the conclusion of the grant period, awardees must submit a narrative report describing the work completed during the fellowship period and outcomes achieved or expected as a result.
+All publications resulting from fellowship support must include the following acknowledgment: “This publication received support of a Linda H. Peterson Fellowship awarded by the Research Society for Victorian Periodicals and funded from the bequest of the Eileen Curran estate.”